bertmelis/bertmelis.github.io/_posts/2022-12-10-1-Jellyfin-hardware-transcoding.md

 ## Done!

-You can now enjoy hardware supported transcoding in Jellyfin on your J4105 machine.
+You can now enjoy hardware-supported transcoding in Jellyfin on your J4105 machine.

 ---